How to Get Out of Debt: 6 Simple Steps

 You can also find ways to earn extra cash in a month.
 This might include having to get a second job or working more hours.

 A budget helps you to get rid of debt by forcing you to trim your expenses.
-Go over the list of items in a budget and eliminate any unnecessary expenditure.
-This includes TV subscriptions, eating at home, and finding a cheaper phone plan.
+Go over the list of items in your budget and eliminate any unnecessary expenditures or find more affordable alternatives.
+This may include dropping TV subscriptions, eating at home, and finding a cheaper phone plan.

 If you want to know how to get out of debt on a low income, sticking to these steps above will help you achieve it.

 Two of the most common options for reworking your debts are refinancing or consolidation.

 Refinancing is replacing your old debt(s) with a completely new loan.
 The goal here is to get a lower interest rate.
 Many homeowners refinanced their homes as interest rates dropped in the years after the Financial Crisis of 2007-2008.

 The latter means putting all debts into one single loan.
 This helps you avoid dealing with separate lenders.
 You will not be looking at different monthly and billing statements when they are all consolidated into one debt.